WordPress/block-theme-examples/README.md

+# Block Theme Examples

+This repository is meant to showcase various WordPress block-related features and how to use them in your theme.
+The goal is to provide concise code examples that serve as a foundation for your projects.
+They are meant for development purposes to customize however you need.

+Each sub-folder is an individual child theme of [Twenty Twenty-Four](https://wordpress.org/themes/twentytwentyfour) and contains a `README.md` file that explains the example.
+The decision to use child themes was to create small examples that only had the code needed for the feature.

+Each of the examples also have corresponding documentation in either the [WordPress Theme Handbook](https://developer.wordpress.org/themes) or [WordPress Developer Blog](https://developer.wordpress.org/news).

+**Requirements:**

+- You must be running at least WordPress 6.4.
+- You must have the [Twenty Twenty-Four](https://wordpress.org/themes/twentytwentyfour) theme installed in your `wp-content/themes` folder.

+## Download or Test Live

 <!-- Please, do not remove these @TABLE EXAMPLES BEGIN and @TABLE EXAMPLES END comments or modify the table inside.
 This table is automatically generated from the data at data/examples.json and data/tags.json -->
 <!-- @TABLE EXAMPLES BEGIN -->
 | Folder                                                                                                      | Short description          | Download .zip                                                                                                                   | Live Demo                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |